BriantOliveira/Personal-Notebook/neural-networks.md

   * Except that they use the same weights ate every time slice and they get input at every time slice.
 * They have the ability to remember information in their hidden state for a long time.
   * But its very hard to train them to use this potential.

+#### An example of hat recurrent neural nets can now do

+Ilya Sutskever \(2011\) trained a special type of recurrent networks to predict the next character in a sequence.

+After training for a long time  on a string of half a billion characters from English Wikepedia, he got it to generate new text.

+* It generates by predicting the probability distribution for the next character and then sampling a character from his distribution.
+* The next slide show an example of the kind of text it generates.
+Notice how much it knows.

+#### Symmetrically connected networks

+These are like recurrent networks, but the connections between units are symmetrical \(they have the same weight in both  directions\).

+* John Hopfield \(and others\) realized that symmetric networks are much easier to analyze than recurrent networks.
+* They are also more restricted in what they can do, because they obey an energy function.
+  * For example, they cannot model cycles.
+* Symmetrically connected nets without hidden units are called "Hopfield nets".

+#### Symmetrically connected networks with hidden units

+* These are called "Boltzmann machines"
+  * They are much more powerful models than Hopfield nets.
+  * They are less powerful than recurrent neural networks.
+  * They have a beautifully simple learning algorithm.